Worie/btt/README.md

 This package will allow you to automate you MacOS-running machine using JavaScript.
 You'll be able to:

+* Create event listeners that'll be run within operating system, outside browser!
 * Toggle your do-not-disturb state
 * Show a system notification
 * Toggle Night Shift
 * Sleep your computer after timeout
 * Create your own **touchbar widgets**
 * Feel a notification via **haptic engine**
+* Control the brightness of the screen, keyboard
+* Control the volume levels
 * Use the content of your clipboard to be opened in specific url or application
 * Create your own UIs "within system" using web view
 * Trigger a system wide keyboard shortcut
 * Send a shortcut to specific application
 * Show / Hide / Open / Quit specific applcation
 * Move your mouse to specific position and click it
+* Hide your cursor
 * Lock / Unlock your MacOS machine
-* Integrate your flow with various APIs ...
+* Integrate your flow / touchbar with various APIs ...

 *and anything else that BetterTouchTool or JavaScript specification will allow you to do!*

-## Typings
+## Typings enabled, isomorphic app

 This package provides it's own type definitions and can be run both on browser and nodejs environment.